-Are deaths that occur to bystanders during law enforcement pursuit considered reportable?
+- Are deaths that occur to bystanders during law enforcement pursuit considered reportable?
 No. These are not reportable because the deceased individuals are not being detained, under arrest, in the process of being arrested, en route to be incarcerated, or are incarcerated.
-Deaths to passengers in cars that are being pursued by police are also not reportable.

-Police contact (e.g., a brief detention such as a traffic stop, questioning an individual who matches a suspect description) results in an individual being delayed from going about their intended business.
+Deaths to passengers in cars that are being pursued by police are also not reportable. - Police contact (e.g., a brief detention such as a traffic stop, questioning an individual who matches a suspect description) results in an individual being delayed from going about their intended business.
 The individual then has a medical emergency and dies.
 Yes.
-This is reportable, as the deceased was detained.

-• If an inmate is transferred to a medical facility and dies there, not in a correctional facility, is that reportable?
+This is reportable, as the deceased was detained. - If an inmate is transferred to a medical facility and dies there, not in a correctional facility, is that reportable?

 Yes.
 If the incarcerated person, absent the medical condition, would have been in prison at the time of death, it counts as a reportable death.
 Although the person was not physically in a correctional facility at the time of death, the death is still one of an incarcerated individual.
+Please list the name of the facility in which the person was housed in question 4, "The name of the department or agency that detained, arrested, or was in the process of arresting the deceased."

-Are deaths of individuals who are being monitored by GPS tracking devices (or other electronic monitoring) reportable?
+• Are deaths of individuals who are being monitored by GPS tracking devices (or other electronic monitoring) reportable?